AriPal/SesamWorkshop/SesamWorkshopGuide.md

 ```
 4. Start the pipe
+5. Go to input tab and verity data is received
-5. Go to output tab and verify data is being sent out
+6. Go to output tab and verify data is being sent out

 The following describes what each DTL in the code above does:
 - The `filter` DTL gets only cars that are sold equal to true and price over 500.000 KR